Forecasters call for at least 10 times as much snow in Washington this winter compared to last

 Temperatures: Somewhat above normal, by two degrees

-In his outlook (behind paywall) posted at the end of September, Bastardi writes the basis for his forecast is the historical behavior of developing (first-year) La Niña events.
-While they’re associated with warmer-than-normal weather in the Mid-Atlantic, he says they often feature “big cold outbreaks” and are volatile.
+In his outlook (behind a paywall) posted at the end of September, Bastardi writes that the basis for his forecast is the historical behavior of developing (first-year) La Niña events.
+While they’re associated with warmer than normal weather in the Mid-Atlantic, he says they often feature “big cold outbreaks” and are volatile.

-Regarding snow, Bastardi cautions, “even in warm winters, one or two storms that can sneak in and provide significant snowfalls.”
+Regarding snow, Bastardi cautions, “even in warm winters, one or two storms … can sneak in and provide significant snowfalls.”

-Todd Crawford, The Weather Company (owned by IBM)
+Todd Crawford, the Weather Company (owned by IBM)

 Predicted snowfall: 7 inches